 Student B (about the same age as Student A) did not have a piano in his home.
 His mom took him to his grandparents’ home every single day to practice.
 She sat down with him and practiced with him every day.
 They were always sure to read the assignment book together and practice each assignment very thoroughly and effectively.
 When Student B would struggle with a concept, the mom would always communicate to me what/where the problem was, and we were able to address it in the piano lesson and fix it.
 Student B progressed very quickly.
 He always had extended family around who would encourage him and listen to him play.
 At studio recitals he always had the most family in attendance who were all genuinely interested in and proud of his progress.
 Student B is still playing the piano and doing remarkably well (although sadly I am no longer his teacher!).

 Parental involvement is key!
 We need to educate our students’ parents of this fact and encourage them to be a bigger part of their child’s musical education.

-Free Printables page is a Teacher-Student-Parent piano lesson contract.
+Now added to my Free Printables page is a Teacher-Student-Parent piano lesson contract.
 My hope is that this will be a helpful thing to go over with new students to help explain expectations, and a nice catalyst for some good discussions with parents about their responsibilities in conjunction with their child's piano lessons.
 I have included three different versions with different clipart at the top.
 I hope you enjoy!